Rumor says cold calling is dead, and prospects are fed up with it.

 When the customer does not connect with you, you shouldn’t be afraid of sending voicemails.
 Most of the telemarketers and recruiters do not leave voicemails.
 But if you follow it, there are higher chances that you can connect with your customers easily.

-Say you want to mention the name of your company, your name, and the purpose of the call.
-So take a note of the entire voice call first and then decide what are the important thighs that should be added.
+Say you want to mention your company's name, your name, and the purpose of the call.
+So take a note of the entire voice call first and then decide the essential things that should be added.

 When you are done calling the prospect a couple of times, you are still far away from selling your product.
-There can be over 5 more follow up calls and meetings after which the deal closes.
+There can be over five more follow-up calls and meetings, after which the deal closes.

-It is your duty to continuously be in touch with the prospect before they disappear from the sales cycle.
-The best time to follow up with them is when they open your emails or even images with social media posts.
+You must constantly be in touch with the prospect before they disappear from the sales cycle.
+The best time to follow-up with them is when they open your emails or even images with social media posts.

 "Wanted to see if you got my email"